Skip to main content

 As you move beyond the foundational elements of a privacy policy, the next layer of scrutiny involves understanding the flow of your data.
 It is rare for a wellness vendor to operate in complete isolation.
 They often rely on a network of third-party service providers to deliver their offerings, from cloud storage solutions to data analytics platforms.

-The clauses that govern with these are where the nuances of privacy become critically important.
+The clauses that govern data sharing with these third parties are where the nuances of privacy become critically important.
 A vendor’s commitment to your privacy is reflected not only in their own practices but also in the standards they demand from their partners.

 A vendor’s privacy policy should provide a clear and unambiguous account of how your data is shared and for what purposes.